Japan Rail Pass vs Point to Point Train Tickets

 Japan Rail Point to Point Fares

-7 days consecutive adult JR Pass = AUD $389.00 (Standard Class with Rail Plus)
+7 days consecutive adult JR Pass = $355 (Standard Class with Rail Plus)

-The above comparision demonstrates that in this case Australian travellers would stand to save around AUD $200 by investing in a Japan Rail Pass.
+The above comparison demonstrates that in this case, Australian travellers would stand to save over $200 by investing in a Japan Rail Pass.

 *please note: fares may vary, depending on the train and whether or not you include seat reservations.
 Seats can only be reserved on only JR Shinkansen (bullet trains), Tokkyu (limited express trains) and some special trains like overnight sleeper trains.